thirdweb-example/thirdweb-stripe/README.md

-## Sign In With Ethereum
+## Thirdweb Stripe

-This project demonstrates an example flow for setting up an authentication flow using the [sign-in with ethereum](https://eips.ethereum.org/EIPS/eip-4361) spec via the thirdweb SDK.
+This project demonstrates an example flow for setting up subscription based payments for web3 apps using thirdweb authentication and stripe.

-It implements a backend endpoint with an admin wallet to generate and verify signatures as a form of authentication, and a react frontend to enable a user on the client side to connect and authenticate with their wallet.

 ## Setup